kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(3\) The name and quantity of the material dispensed for each operation conducted; and

-\(4\) The name, address, and certificate number of each pilot used in agricultural aircraft operations and the date that pilot met the knowledge and skill requirements of §137.19(e).
+\(4\) The name, address, and certificate number of each pilot used in agricultural aircraft operations and the date that pilot met the knowledge and skill requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.19   Certification requirements.|§137.19]](e).

 \(b\) The records required by this section must be kept at least 12 months and made available for inspection by the Administrator upon request.